simulogics/prosperousuniverse-docs/content/wiki/commands-list/_index.md

 __LM__
 _Mandatory parameter: Planet ID_
 Shows all available Ads at a given Local Market.
-Accessible by clicking the Infrastructure entry "Local Market" (if existant) in any PLI window.
+Accessible by clicking the Infrastructure entry “Local Market” (if existant) in any PLI window.

 __LMA__
 _Mandatory parameter: Ad ID_